SailaNamai/pocket-gamemaster/readme.md

 - **Curated:**
 We have a GameMaster analyze attempted player actions for its outcome (success/failure, effect...)
 That result is then passed to the "writer" persona to generate new text.
+Think of it like a deep think function.

 - **Human-like memory:**
 When we continue the story we feed the LLM as much context as possible: